rhysd/actionlint/README.md

 To trigger a workflow in specific interval, [scheduled event][schedule-event-doc] can be defined in [POSIX CRON syntax][cron-syntax].

+actionlint checks the CRON syntax and frequency of running a job.
+[The official document][schedule-event-doc] says:

+> The shortest interval you can run scheduled workflows is once every 5 minutes.

-actionlint checks the CRON syntax and frequency of running the job.
-When a job is run more frequently than once per 1 minute, actionlint reports it as error.
+When the job is run more frequently than once per every 5 minutes, actionlint reports it as an error.

 <a name="check-runner-labels"></a>
 ## Runner labels